Drone Inspections | RayAccess, Inc.

 Drone Inspection Applications & Service Area:

-Whether you need a roof inspection on a private home or an industrial inspection on a bridge, smokestack, or maybe a large amusement park; RayAccess FAA-certified drone pilots are waiting to hear from you.
+Whether you need a roof inspection on a private home or an industrial inspection on a bridge, smokestack, or amusement park; RayAccess FAA-certified drone pilots are waiting to hear from you.
 Based in Los Angeles, RayAccess, Inc. proudly serves Los Angeles and surrounding areas.

 Building & Property Management:

-Drone building inspections of multi-family housing to inspect for corrosion, substrate condition, cracks, damages, leak sources, and damages.
+Drone building inspections of hotels, residential complexes, office buildings, and historic properties.
+We inspect for corrosion, substrate condition, cracks, damages, leak sources, and damages.

 Drone construction inspections to monitor progress and worker safety.
 In addition to, crane & machinery inspections.